 There is no room for any new fossil fuel projects anywhere in the world.
-Twenty other financial institutions have already pulled out of EACOP due to the undeniable negative impacts the project would impose on communities’ health, human rights, and environment.
-To drive this message home to ICBC, activists took photos in front of ICBC offices around the world, and showed their solidarity with people affected by EACOP and other oil projects in Uganda by delivering a petition signed by 2,591 project affected people.
+Twenty other financial institutions have already pulled out of EACOP due to the undeniable negative impacts the project would impose on communities’ health, human rights, and the environment.
+To drive this message home to ICBC, activists took photos in front of ICBC offices around the world, and showed their solidarity with people affected by EACOP and other oil projects in Uganda by delivering a petition signed by 2,591 project-affected people.

 There was also an online action demanding the bank switch from being a funder of dirty energy and instead to fulfill its potential to become a global leader in financing the just transition to renewable energy.